Paul Nadal

 I am an Assistant Professor of English and American Studies at Princeton University, where I also serve as an executive committee member of the Program in Media and Modernity.
 In 2023, I was named Laurance S. Rockefeller University Preceptor for Princeton’s Center for Human Values.
 My courses include “Asian American Literature,” “Global Novel,” “Model Minority Fictions,” and “World Scale.”
 I also teach graduate seminars on racial capitalism and Marxist aesthetic theory.

 Beyond Princeton, I was elected Delegate Representative (2023–26) for Literary Theory and Method at the Modern Language Association.
-For the Association for Asian American Studies, I served as juror member for the 2024 Asian American Fiction Award.
+For the Association for Asian American Studies, I served as juror member for the 2024 Asian American Fiction Prize.
 I’m also on the steering committee for the 2024-2025 Mellon Foundation Sawyer Seminar on "Transpacific Thought and the Problem of Asia,” directed by Kandice Chuh and Thuy Linh Nguyen Tu.

 Research